Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won 45 of the 76 games they were listed as the moneyline favorite this season (59.2%).
+- The Cubs have compiled a 45-32 record in games they were favored on the moneyline (winning 58.4% of those games).

-- Based on this game's moneyline, the Cubs have an implied win probability of 58.3%.
+- When it has played as moneyline favorites with odds of -145 or shorter, Chicago has a 20-13 record (winning 60.6% of its games).

+- The Cubs have a 59.2% chance to win this game based on the moneyline's implied probability.

-- Chicago has combined with opponents to go over the total 72 times this season for a 72-66-4 record against the over/under.
+- Chicago has played in 143 games with over/under set, and have combined with opponents to go over the total 72 times (72-67-4).

 - The Cubs have gone 5-6-0 against the spread this season.